NETWAYS/ansible-collection-elasticstack/roles/beats/README.md

 # Ansible Role: Beats

-Installs and configures the Elastic [Beats](https://www.elastic.co/beats) — Filebeat, Auditbeat and Metricbeat — on Linux systems.
+Installs and configures the Elastic [Beats](https://www.elastic.co/beats) on Linux systems: Filebeat, Auditbeat and Metricbeat.
 The role can run standalone or together with the other Elastic Stack roles.
 Beats can ship to Logstash or directly to Elasticsearch.

 ## Requirements